kauevestena/osm_sidewalkreator/README.md

 It is mostly intended for Acessibility Mapping.

+Though the data was generated thinking on the usage for OSM, one may use it for pedestrian network analysis out-of-the-box, or even for other purposes inside or outside QGIS.

 ## Known Issues:

 The only dependency (osm2geojson) have shapely as dependency, but sadly it doesn't come bundled with QGIS,